 I have taken part in two reenactments in Jefferson.
 But my first visit to Jefferson was as a spectator.
 I wrote a trip report following that first trip to Jefferson and that report follows . . .

-While Sherri was surfing around the Internet, she discovered that Civil War Living History, a Civil War reenactment, would be taking place in Jefferson, Texas in May.
-Never one to pass up the opportunity to watch a battle, I immediately agreed to go and we headed off to East Texas for an overnight trip.
+While I was surfing around the Internet, I discovered that Civil War Living History, a Civil War reenactment, would be taking place in Jefferson, Texas in May.
+Never one to pass up the opportunity to watch a battle, I immediately planned to go and headed off to East Texas for an overnight trip.

 About Jefferson, Texas

 In the 1800s Jefferson was a thriving port town on the Big Cypress Bayou, and was described as the Riverport to the Southwest.
 In 1873, the US Army Corps of Engineers made changes in the Mississippi River that lowered water levels in the bayou to the point where reduced shipping to the town was possible.
 That, coupled with the expansion of the railroads in East Texas, ended Jeffersons reign as a major shipping community.
 The city went into a great decline, but more recent years have seen a resurgence as a bed and breakfast community with tourist appeal for families, antique hunters and people just wanting to get away from a big city atmosphere.
 As the Marion County Chamber of Commerce describes it: